-To increase the rate of growth of your ZZ plant, locate the plant in a room with bright, indirect light and use an all purpose houseplant fertilizer at half strength during the Spring and Summer.
+To increase the rate of growth of your ZZ plant, locate the plant in a room with bright, indirect light and use an all-purpose houseplant fertilizer at half strength during the Spring and Summer.

 - Symptoms.
 Leaves turning brown at the tips or brown and yellow.

-ZZ plants are native to warm tropical climates and live in a mild to warm temperature range all year round, and therefore does not tolerate cold temperatures which result in the leaves turning brown.
+ZZ plants are native to warm tropical climates and live in a mild to warm temperature range all year round, and therefore do not tolerate cold temperatures which result in the leaves turning brown.